-Research has shown that significant amounts of nitrates is still stored between the soil layer and the aquifers below and will continue to slowly make its way into the water for years to come.
+Research has shown that significant amounts of nitrate is still stored between the soil layer and the aquifers below and will continue to slowly make its way into the water for years to come.
 Globally, there is estimated to be up to 180 million tons of nitrate stored in this layer.

 Besides nitrogen-based fertilizers, other anthropogenic nitrate sources include sewage and animal manure.
 In the research, management and mitigation of nitrate pollution, being able to differentiate between nitrate sources is a useful tool.
 Depending on the source, the nitrate found in water will have a different isotopic signature.

-ISO 17025-accredited Beta Analytic provides the measurement of δ18O and δ15N of nitrates in water by isotope-ratio mass spectrometry (IRMS).
+ISO 17025-accredited Beta Analytic provides the measurement of δ18O and δ15N of nitrate in water by isotope-ratio mass spectrometry (IRMS).
 Results are provided within 14 business days.
 For more information, please contact the lab.

 Ascott, M. J., Gooddy, D. C., Wang, L., Stuart, M. E., Lewis, M. A., Ward, R. S. and Binley, A. M. 2017.
 Nature Communications.
 8. pp 1-7.

 Harrabin, R. 2017.
 Scale of ‘nitrate timebomb’ revealed.
 BBC.
 (Accessed August 2018).

 This entry was posted on Monday, December 3rd, 2018 and is filed under Nitrate Test .